vhok/notes/typescript.md

 // add -> undefined
 ```
 ### Never
-If a value is *never* expected to return (eg an error generating function that is expected to crash).
+If a value is *never* expected to return.
 - never isn't inferred because it wasn't built into the first versions of TypeScript.
 - examples of never: error functions, functions with infinite loops, etc...
 ```typescript